WebQAmGaze: A Multilingual Webcam Eye-Tracking-While-Reading Dataset: The WebQAmGaze Dataset

 \section{The \textsc{WebQAmGaze} Dataset}

-In this section, we describe the process of compiling \textsc{WebQAmGaze}, a data resource that provides both raw eye movement recordings as well as pre-processed gaze fixations across 332 participants reading texts in 3 different languages: English (EN), Spanish (ES) and German (DE).
+We describe the process of compiling \textsc{WebQAmGaze}, a data resource that provides both raw eye movement recordings as well as pre-processed gaze fixations across 600 participants reading texts in 4 different languages: English (EN), German (DE), Spanish (ES), and Turkish (TR).
+We outline the experiment design (Section \ref{sec:exp-design}), the reading materials and their inclusion criteria (Section \ref{sec:read-materials}), as well as the chosen crowd-sourcing settings (Section \ref{sec:crowd-sourcing}).
+Thereafter, we report the details of the experiment protocol (Section \ref{sec:exp-structure}) and the presentation settings (Section \ref{sec:exp-presentation}).

+The experiment design for this data collection was approved by the Ethics Commission of the Faculty of Humanities of the University of Copenhagen.
+Wherever possible, we follow the recommended empirical guidelines for reporting eye-tracking experiments \cite{holmqvist2023eye,dunn2023minimal}.
+However, we note that for webcam-based eye-tracking experiments, the experimental characteristics include higher variability than lab-controlled experiments (for instance, a wide range of screen sizes and sampling rates rather than one specific tracking device with a unique specified sampling rate).